Complete SMS Setup Guide

 4. You’ll receive a notification once the review is complete

-While waiting for SMS approval, you can proceed with Steps 2-4 to prepare your Gail configuration and campaign content.
+While waiting for SMS approval, you can proceed with Step 2 to prepare your Gail configuration and campaign content.

 Step 2: Create or Configure Your Gail for SMS